EricSchles/experiments_in_mathematics/day_two/playing_around_with_math_day_two.md

 To answer this question we must first define what uniqueness means in this context -

-A triplet is considered unique if it's the same triplet as another triplet, but scaled up.
+A triplet is considered non-unique if it's the same triplet as another triplet, but scaled up.

 So for instance a 3,4,5 triangle is one with sides, 3, 4 and 5.
 But any triangle whose ratio is 3,4,5 and relative to a scale factor is also a "3,4,5" triangle.
 So while we did find a lot of triplets that "work" for creating right angle triangles, how many of them are unique?
 Not just scaled versions of the 3,4,5 triangle.